barrucadu/nixfiles/README.markdown

 sudo zfs set com.sun:auto-snapshot=true <dataset>
 ```

-The auto-scrub and monitoring apply to all pools.
+The auto-scrub and the alert apply to all pools.